Top French journalist questioned by intelligence service

 The secret service has already summoned seven reporters who published details over how French arms sold to Saudi Arabia and the United Arab Emirates were being used in Yemen's civil war, sparking an outcry by press freedom activists.

-The association of Le Monde reporters (SRM) said on their Twitter account that Chemin was simply "bringing to attention of citizens information that was in the public interest and thus was only doing her job."
+The association of Le Monde Reporters (SRM) said on their Twitter account that Chemin was simply "bringing to the attention of citizens information that was in the public interest and thus was only doing her job."

 But Justice Minister Nicole Belloubet told the French Senate on Wednesday that the summons should "in no way be seen as an attempt at intimidation or a threat".